MicrosoftDocs/ai-builder/ai-builder-docs/use-in-flow-prereq.md

 - An account with access to Power Automate.
 - A trained [AI Builder model](build-model.md) or an AI Builder [prebuilt model](prebuilt-overview.md).

-> [!IMPORTANT]
- > Currently, to use AI Builder models in Power Automate, you'll need to create the flow inside a solution.
-More information: [Create a flow in a solution](/flow/create-flow-solution)

 ### Next steps

 [Use a custom AI Builder model in Power Automate](prediction-model-in-flow.md)